Bartman0/tableau-incremental-refresh/README.md

 Since it is built in Python, this utility should run everywhere where Python and the required packages are supported.
 However, I have seen that running it on macOS will result in strange and inconsistent outcomes.
-I logged an incident for that, and also tried involving the Tableau community.
+I logged an incident for that, and also tried involving the Tableau community ([problem using Hyper API](https://community.tableau.com/s/question/0D54T00000VB92SSAT/does-anybody-understand-this-hyper-database-behavior)).
 I will update this information if I receive some sort of resolution for it.

 I know this utility to work on Windows.

+## Benefits

+The main benefit of this utility is that you only need to refresh updated/new data and you do not have to do a complete refresh everytime of your datasources.
+But please keep in mind, it will still take some time to do the refresh.
+The bottlenecks in the process are in two places:
+- the utility needs to download the datasource including the full extract data
+- the utility needs to publish the datasource again with the modified/prepared extract data

+These download and upload phases may still run for minutes if the data extracts are big, for example multiple gigabytes.
+There is no easy fix for that besides running fast computers and networks.

+It would help if we could modify the hyper file on the Tableau server directly.
+That requires Tableau to open up that possibility in their API's somehow.

 ## Run options